Remonhasan/react-todo-app/README.md

 # Todo App (React.js and Node.js Server)
 ![](todo-app.gif)

 A basic understanding and using practically react components, hooks, packages, axios and others.
+Also connected to the Node.js, Express.js Server and MongoBD Database.

 ## Locally Run Script